easilar/cmgtools-lite/H2TauTau/cfgPython/tt/README.md

 # Reading Nano AOD

+## Installation

 Follow [The usual instructions](https://github.com/GaelTouquet/cmgtools-lite/tree/htt_9_4_11_cand1_v1/H2TauTau#installation-recipe).

+[Add the nano AOD tools](https://github.com/cms-nanoAOD/nanoAOD-tools) in the `PhysicsTools` subsystem.
+We will use them as an interface to the object collections in the event.

-Update to these branches:
+Merge these branches:

+* CMSSW : cbernet/nano_aod
 * CMGTools : cbernet/nano_aod

-* CMSSW : cbernet/nano_aod
+Recompile.

+## Running

 Get a test file: